 On February 1, 2016, Makola M. Abdullah, PhD., was named the 14th President of Virginia State University (VSU), In his remarks during his introduction to the Trojan Nation, Dr. Abdullah outlined his four core beliefs.
 “I believe in God.
 I believe in family.
 I believe in the transformative nature of education.
 I believe in Virginia State University.”

-President Abdullah is a Chicago native who is the youngest African American to receive a Ph.D. and master’s degree from Northwestern University.
-His earned his undergraduate degree from Howard University in civil engineering.
-He serves as a member of the Alpha Phi Alpha Fraternity, Incorporated, and the 5000 Role Models of Excellence.
+President Abdullah is a Chicago native who is the youngest African American to receive a Ph.D. in engineering.
+He earned his undergraduate degree from Howard University in civil engineering.
+He serves as member of Alpha Phi Alpha Fraternity, Incorporated, and the 5000 Role Models of Excellence.

 He and his wife, Ahkinyala Cobb-Abdullah, Ph.D., are the proud parents of two college students, Mikaili and Sefiyetu, who both attend a historically black college or university.